If you want to operate a tow truck business, you must hold a tow truck operator licence issued by Fair Trading.

 Vehicles and insurance

 Any vehicles operated under your licence, business and holding yard premises must have adequate insurance cover, including public liability insurance and on hook insurance.
-You will be required to show proof of this whenever you apply/renew a tow truck licence.
+You will be required to show proof of this whenever you apply, renew, or restore a tow truck licence.

 Operator licence duration